lucacasonato/messageformat.dev/docs/quick-start.md

 - [C](/docs/integration/c)
 - [C++](/docs/integration/cpp)

-> Good to know: you can write Message Format 2 messages once, and re-use them
+You can also try out Message Format 2 in the online playground:

-> across different applications, written in different programming languages.
+<a href="/playground/" class="button mb-8">Try in Playground</a>

 ## Basic Syntax